 So, if your horse seems worried, hesitant, or unhappy, change something.
 This may mean going back several steps in your training program, moving to a different setting, getting someone to help you, or any other number of things.
 Find a new starting point where the horse is truly comfortable and where you like the emotional behaviors you are seeing.

 Sometimes, this seems discouraging because it feels like you are starting with something that seems SO little.
 You may think to yourself, “How will I ever be able to ride my horse if I can’t even take him out of his stall?!”

 However, training proceeds faster (and sometimes much, much faster) when you find the ideal starting point that produces the behaviors and emotions you are after.
 Then, you can build on these behaviors and advance through your training program with the emotions you want to be producing.

 If you enjoyed this post, you’ll probably also enjoy the post I wrote last week about emotions.
 It discusses emotions versus emotional behavior, whether emotions cause behavior, and how looking for emotional behaviors can help you improve your training.

 Spanish translation: This post is available in Spanish at edogtorial.
 Thank you Nuria Frances for the translation!

 Also, don’t forget!
-Now through May 31, you can get 50% off the new online course that Alexandra Kurland, Dominique Day, and I just released.
+Alexandra Kurland, Dominique Day, and I have just released our new online course.
 If you have enjoyed the posts and podcast episodes I have been sharing recently, you will definitely enjoy the course.